UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 # Running the VIC Image Driver

 ## Dependencies:
-The Image Driver's has three dependencies:
+The Image Driver has three dependencies:

 1. A C compiler.
 We routinely test VIC using the following compilers: